nautiyaldeepak/emailpy/README.md

 ## Note
 #### For Gmail Users
 If you are using Gmail for sending the otp then there is 1 extra step.
 You will first has reduce the security of the Gmail Account.
-Check the Resources section of this Repo to reduce security OR go on the link: https://myaccount.google.com/lesssecureapps The lessSecureAppUse Feature should be "ON".
+To reduce the security of your Gmail account go to the link: https://myaccount.google.com/lesssecureapps The lessSecureAppUse Feature should be "ON".

 ## Contributing